dulsi/mutantroad/README.md

 by chasersgaming.
 It has been converted to a lower resolution by Dennis Payne. https://opengameart.org/content/brawler-asset-tile-set-market-street-sms

-Renegade sprite is base on "Brawler Asset Character 'Renegade' SMS" by chasersgaming.
+Renegade and mutant sprites are based on "Brawler Asset Character 'Renegade' SMS" by chasersgaming.
 It has been converted to a lower resolution by Dennis Payne. https://opengameart.org/content/brawler-asset-character-renegade-sms